renebohne/esp32-relais-x8-modbus/README.md

 The project is built using PlatformIO and is designed for reliability and easy integration with standard SCADA, HMI, or other industrial control systems.

+This is the board that I use: LC-Relay-ESP-32-8R-D5 https://www.amazon.de/dp/B0CZDQ9QRG

 ## Features

 - **Modbus TCP Server:** Runs a standard Modbus TCP server on port 502.